🛑 Stop Project Baccara

 Protect Surprise & West Valley from a 700 MW Gas Power Plant

 Takanock LLC wants to build a massive data center complex with 18 jet turbine generators just half a mile from Surprise city limits, in one of the most air-polluted counties in America.
-The Arizona Corporation Commission has already approved the environmental certificate.
-Maricopa County is our last chance to stop this.
+The Arizona Corporation Commission approved the environmental certificate.
+The Board of Supervisors approved the Military Compatibility Permit on May 6, 2026 with conditions.
+Several regulatory gates remain.

 700 MW